Giskard-AI/giskard-hub/script-docs/hub/ui/annotate/review_test_results.rst

 * What the check was evaluating
 * What criteria were applied
-* Why the test passed or failed
+* Why the test case passed or failed
 * What specific aspects of the agent's response caused the result

 .. note::